 The non-refundable application fee for domestic students is $45.
-(A $30 late fee will be required after the deadline.)
+(An additional $30 late fee will be required after the deadline.)
 Please do not send cash.
 We recognize that some applicants may be faced with financial constraints in paying the application fee.
-Waivers can be granted for documented hardships with a letter from a school counselor, employer, or ecclesiastical leader or verification of state or federal aid.
+In these cases, students may submit a Request for Admission Application Fee Waiver form.
+If a student does not meet any of the listed indicators of economic need as noted on the Fee Waiver form, an application fee waiver may be granted for documented hardships with a letter from a school counselor, employer, or ecclesiastical leader.
 Letters must be on letterhead and provide contact information, and will not be accepted from family members or friends.
 Fee waiver requests can be sent to firstname.lastname@example.org.

 4. Have your college transcripts sent to the Office of Admissions.